lifewatch/pyporcc/README.md

 The classification is done using the PorCC algorithm, adapted to python from the paper:
 > Cosentino, M., Guarato, F., Tougaard, J., Nairn, D., Jackson, J. C., & Windmill, J. F. C. (2019).
-> Porpoise click classifier (PorCC): A high-accuracy classifier to study harbour porpoises ( Phocoena phocoena ) in the wild .
+> Porpoise click classifier (PorCC): A high-accuracy classifier to study harbour porpoises ( Phocoena phocoena )
+> in the wild.
 > The Journal of the Acoustical Society of America, 145(6), 3427–3434. https://doi.org/10.1121/1.5110908

 Also other models can be trained.
 The implemented ones so far are: